common-voice/common-voice/.github/ISSUE_TEMPLATE/language_request.md

 ---
-name: New Language Localisation Request
+name: Add a language to Scripted Speech
 about: Request a language for localisation on Common Voice that is currently not available on Pontoon
 title: 'LOCALISATION REQUEST: '
-labels: 'Type: localisation'
+labels: 'Localisation'
+type: task
-assignees: 'ftyers'
+assignees: 'ftyers,bandrandr'
 ---

-# Welcome to the Common Voice Community !
+# Welcome to the Common Voice Community!

 > Common Voice aims to make speech technology accessible to everyone by building an open sourced dataset of labelled voice data that is representative of languages, variants and accents spoken across the world.
 This template helps us to know how your language could participate in the Common Voice Project.
 There are three sections of this form, once you have filled out a section please click the checkbox.
 If you have any issues please contact <commonvoice@mozilla.org>.